retsamknaps/Aktie/README.md

-Atkie
+Aktie
 =====

-**Atkie** is an anonymous file sharing and distributed forums system.
+**Aktie** is an anonymous file sharing and distributed forums system.